 Good capacity can get pricey pretty quick.
 Which leads us to…

-Tankless water heaters have a huge range of prices.
+Tankless water heaters for RVs come in a huge range of prices.
 This reflects the wide range of capacities that these heaters can produce.

 On the low end, there are tankless water heaters that are designed to provide enough hot water for just one pipe (faucet) at a time.
 They can handle about 1 to 1.5 gallons per minute.